princefishthrower/chrisfrew.in/src/pages/getting-started-in-2018-with-magento-apache-and-php/index.md

 ## Additional Troubleshooting and  Useful Info

-If, after all this config, you are getting something similiar to this error on `localhost:8080`:
+If, after all this config, you are getting something similar to this error on `localhost:8080`:

 ```
 Authentication plugin 'caching_sha2_password' cannot be loaded: dlopen(/usr/local/mysql/lib/plugin/caching_sha2_password.so, 2): image not found